webmarketingroi/optimizely-x-cli/README.md

 ### Set API personal token

-Set personal token for authentication.
+Set/rewrite the personal API token for authentication.
 The token will be saved to the `.optcli` folder inside the project folder.

 ```
 optxcli set-token <token>
 ```

+Arguments:

+ - `<token>` - the personal API token used for Optimizely authentication.

 ## Copyright and license